 Read more: 8 Best Route Planner Apps: Review

 The first step to effectively manage your fleet is to realize you have one.
 Once you have accepted the fact that you are a member of the fleet world, you can start taking steps to effectively manage your fleet operations.

 Now that you understand what fleet management is and why it’s important, we want to share a few additional tips to help you manage your fleet operations effectively.

 1. Hire a fleet manager

 While it may be tempting to add fleet management to the job duties of your purchasing or finance department, a dedicated fleet manager will ensure your fleet receives the attention it deserves.
-If your company cannot hire a dedicated fleet manager, consider hiring a part-time employee to handle the duties.
+If your company cannot hire a dedicated fleet manager, consider hiring a part-time employee to handle the tasks.
 Dividing the responsibilities between several people and departments can cause a headache down the road should your fleet grow.

 “Have someone on staff who is knowledgeable and savvy on fleet maintenance and management,” Buck recommends.
 Having such a team member in your fleet’s corner can help you manage costs and stay up-to-date on constantly changing regulations.